sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 docker run --shm-size=1g --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %} https://www.sitespeed.io https://www.sitespeed.io/documentation/
 ~~~

 You can also use a plain text file with one URL on each line.
-Create a file called urls.txt (but you can call it whatever uoy want):
+Create a file called urls.txt (but you can call it whatever you want):

 ~~~
 http://www.yoursite.com/path/